SeanYooon/gis_flight/README.md

-# Aircraft GIS Visualization Project
+# Aircraft Movement GIS Visualization (24-Hour Rolling Data)

-## Overview
+## Project Overview

-This project demonstrates the collection, processing, and visualization of global flight position data from the OpenSky Network API.
-The workflow accumulates 24 hours of aircraft position data, prepares time-enabled GIS layers, and provides clear visualizations using ArcGIS Online — all without requiring a live data feed or paid cloud automation.
+This project automates the collection, processing, and visualization of aircraft movement data over a 24-hour rolling period using the OpenSky Network API and Python.
+The workflow results in two key GeoJSON files for ready demonstration in ArcGIS Online:

-## Features

-- **24-Hour Rolling Dataset:**
-  The system accumulates and retains only the last 24 hours of aircraft positions, ensuring a manageable file size and showing a full day of flight activity for analysis and animation.

-- **Time-Enabled and Trajectory Layers:**
-  - `24h_flight_points.geojson`: Aircraft positions, each with a timestamp, suitable for time slider animation and heat map creation.
+- **flight_points.geojson**: A time-enabled point dataset containing all aircraft positions observed over the latest 24 hours, each with a timestamp for temporal animation and heatmap analysis.
-  - `24h_flight_trajectories.geojson`: Trajectory lines for each aircraft, representing movement over the past day.

-- **Interactive GIS Visualization:**
-  - Upload the GeoJSON files as hosted feature layers in ArcGIS Online.
-  - Enable the time slider on the points layer, allowing users to animate and explore movements through the 24-hour window.
-  - Style the map to show:
-    - **Heatmaps** when zoomed out (for regional/global density)
-    - **Points and trajectories** when zoomed in (for detail)
-    - **Pop-ups** with flight details for each point when clicked
+- **flight_trajectories.geojson**: Line features representing the 24-hour movement trajectories of each individual aircraft, generated from the accumulated points.

+Screenshots of the resulting maps are stored in the **`screenshots`** folder for inclusion in documentation or presentations.

-## Workflow
+## Data Processing Workflow

-1. **Data Collection (Automated Script):**
+1. **Automated Data Updates**
-   - Python script collects new aircraft data every 30 minutes and appends it to the cumulative 24-hour dataset.
+    - The Python script (`opensky_flights.py`) is scheduled via GitHub Actions to run every 30 minutes.
-   - Results are saved as GeoJSON files: `24h_flight_points.geojson` (points) and `24h_flight_trajectories.geojson` (lines).
+    - Each run:
+        - Fetches live aircraft data from OpenSky,
+        - Appends new points to `flight_points.geojson`,
+        - Removes points older than 24 hours to keep the dataset current and manageable.
+        - Updates `flight_trajectories.geojson` to reflect only paths from the last 24 hours.

-2. **Manual Demonstration Workflow:**
+2. **Manual Visualization Demonstration**
-   - Download the latest GeoJSON files from the GitHub repository.
+    - After a full 24 hours, download the latest `flight_points.geojson` and `flight_trajectories.geojson` from your repository.
-   - Upload as hosted feature layers in ArcGIS Online.
+    - Upload `flight_points.geojson` as a hosted feature layer in ArcGIS Online and enable the **time slider** using the `timestamp_iso` field.
-   - Enable time on the points layer (using `timestamp_iso`).
-   - Configure symbology/visibility for heatmaps and trajectories.
+    - Upload `flight_trajectories.geojson` for path/line visualization.
+    - Style your web map:
+        - **Heatmap**: for aircraft density, visible when zoomed out.
+        - **Points & Trajectories**: for details, visible when zoomed in.
+    - Use the time slider to animate aircraft movement and density across the 24-hour window.

 ## Example Visualizations